galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-contamination-control/tutorial.md

 like Illumina and Sanger.
 You can read more in our dedicated [Quality Control Tutorial]({% link topics/sequence-analysis/tutorials/quality-control/tutorial.md %}).

-Before doing any assembly, the first questions we should ask about the input reads include:
+Before doing any analysis, the first questions we should ask about the input reads include:

 - What is the coverage of my genome?